 All electrical connections must comply with Article 300 - Wiring Methods and Article 500 - Hazardous (Classified) Locations of the National Electric Code (NEC), if installed in the United States.
 Reference to the use of this equipment in Hazardous Locations only applies to installations located within the United States of America.
-These systems are not Explosive Atmosphere Directive approved for use in the European Community by virtue of not being reviewed for compliance.
+These systems are also Explosive Atmosphere Directive approved for use in the European Community and have been reviewed by a third party test lab.